Variable weather and some good judgement

 Lake Wakatipu is lightning-bolt shaped, with a north-south leg from Kingston at the south end (where I stopped a few days ago) to Queenstown, then a leg that runs roughly west from Queenstown and finally another north-south leg that ends where the lake is fed by two glacially-fed rivers, the Dart and the Rees.
 I had considered a jet-boat and kayak trip on the Dart, but weather has been cool and it didn’t seem like it would be all that much fun if I had to be bundled up the way I was on Doubtful Sound.
 The road to Glenorchy at the head of the lake was a recommended ride.

-Glenorchy is a nice little hamlet and if I had a week to base myself somewhere and hike around on the many tracks in this area, this might well be the place.
+Glenorchy is a nice little hamlet and if I had a week to base myself somewhere and tramp around on local tracks, this might well be the place.
 Maybe next time.

 A good choice

-The planned route would have me riding downhill through the gorge followed by straight, level roads.
-It would also take me well out of my way and extend the amount of time I’d be out.
+The planned route would take me downhill on a twisty road through the gorge then north on straight, level roads.
+It would also take me well out of my way and extend the amount of time I’d be exposed to whatever weather was coming through.
 A nice plan for nice weather, but the weather was deteriorating.
 The alternative was going back over the pass to Cardrona.
-That would be a bit repetitive and would expose me to potentially bad weather at a higher elevation.
+That would be a bit repetitive and could expose me to bad weather at a higher elevation.
 However it’s a nice road, I was already familiar with it, and it would be about half an hour shorter.

 Also, the weather seemed clearest to the north.
 It’s always hard to tell in the mountains, but I’ve come to realize that the Wanaka is somewhat sheltered from weather that approaches from the south and west.
 I decided on the “devil I know” and headed up the seven hairpins that start the climb over the Crown Range.
-As I said, they’re more fun going up.
+They really are more fun going up and much more fun with a light bike!

 There was surprisingly little wind once I got off the valley floor.
 It was even more pleasant as I got up onto the pass where mountains provided some shelter.
 Turning to the north over the top, the clouds in front of me thinned out, and I could see a small patch of blue in the distance, right over Wanaka!